- Michael Davis

 Once you get to Boone Pickens Stadium itself, access is a great experience.
 There is plenty of room, and the school’s alma mater is written above the entrance gates.
 The bathrooms are labeled as Cowgirls/Cowboys and there are plenty of them, all with easy access.
 The concourses are wide and easy to get around, with plenty of signage to help you navigate the venue.

-Boone Pickens Stadium is a phenomenal facility with great sight lines and a solid atmosphere, and located in the wonderful college town of Stillwater.
-Visiting the stadium is well worth the money; single game tickets are $50 for non-conference games while Big 12 games sell for $75, the exception being the Bedlam game versus Oklahoma ($175) and Homecoming vs Baylor ($100) – note that Oklahoma State Big 12 games versus Texas and Oklahoma are not offered as single game tickets.
+Boone Pickens Stadium is a phenomenal facility with great sightlines and a solid atmosphere, located in the wonderful college town of Stillwater.
+Visiting the stadium is well worth the money – single game tickets are $50 for non-conference games, while Big 12 games sell for $75, the exception being the last Bedlam game versus Oklahoma, which is only included if you purchase season tickets.
 However, if you are looking to save some money, there are always third-party markets, especially for non-conference games.
-The concessions are relativity low for a sports venue, but Stillwater itself offers a much better variety and prices for food.
+The concessions prices are equal to other sport venues, but Stillwater itself offers a much better variety and cost for food.

 Extras 3